 Available with Standard or Advanced license.

-Raster analysis settings are additional parameters that affect the output created when submitting a raster function template to a portal for processing.
+Raster analysis settings are additional parameters that affect the output created when submitting a raster function template to ArcGIS Enterprise portal for processing.
 They differ from normal tool parameters in that they don't appear on the function Parameters tab; rather, they are values you set on the Settings tab during the Output Generation step.
 Once you set these output settings, they are interrogated and used by the raster function template or function chain when they are run.
 These settings help ensure consistency, and that processing is performed according to well-defined standards that control the parameters of your project, such as defining the geographic processing extent, the coordinate system for all outputs, or the cell size of output web image layers.

-Specify raster analysis settings for each portal job on the Settings tab of the Output Generation page.
+Specify raster analysis settings for each Enterprise portal job on the Settings tab of the Output Generation page.

 Settings are not maintained between jobs.